 FMTC Affiliate Disclosure: Blond Wayfarer contains affiliate links.
 If you make a purchase through these links, I earn a commission at no extra cost to you.
 This disclosure pertains to all affiliate links.

-Hoorn is an overlooked town not too far from Amsterdam.
+As a smaller city, Hoorn is an overlooked town (well, at least overlooked by tourists) that is not too far from Amsterdam.
 Although famous travel author Rick Steves briefly discusses Hoorn in his Netherlands episode, this area of the country is still wonderfully undiscovered by most tourists.
 And I’m super excited to talk about it!

 So, welcome to my post that’s all about my favorite things to do in Hoorn!
 I’m so glad you stumbled upon this guide, because, as much as I loved Amsterdam, I still think you ought to spend some time exploring the cities and towns outside the country’s famous capital.